mferrais/photCodes/README.md

 # photCodes
-code to analyse photomotry data of asteroids
+code to analyse photometry data of asteroids